Generator 1601.3701 is a three-phase synchronous electric machine with electromagnetic excitation and built-in silicon diode rectifier

 Installing a new bearing.

-We press it in through a mandrel or a “36" head.
+We press it through a mandrel or a “36” head.

-Using a puller, we dismantle the rear bearing from the rotor shaft.
+Use a puller to remove the rear bearing from the rotor shaft.

-We press in a new bearing with a suitable sleeve, applying force to the inner ring
+Press in the new bearing with a suitable bushing, applying force to the inner ring

-Using an ohmmeter, we check the absence of a short circuit of the stator winding to the case
+Using an ohmmeter we check that there is no short circuit of the stator winding to the housing

-We measure the resistance of the excitation winding of the rotor, which should be in the range of 2.3–2.7 Ohm.
+We measure the resistance of the rotor field winding, which should be in the range of 2.3–2.7 Ohms.

-Valves of the rectifier unit have one-way conduction.
-A defective one, as a rule, passes current in both directions.
+The valves of the rectifier block have one-way conductivity.
+A faulty one, as a rule, passes current in both directions.

-Replacement of individual valves is possible, but they will need to be repressed into a holder - an operation that requires accuracy and skill.
-Therefore, the rectifier unit, in case of failure of its elements, we recommend changing the assembly.
+Replacement of individual valves is possible, but they will need to be repressed into the holder - operation an activity that requires accuracy and skill.

-Before assembling, we clean the parts from dirt, oil and coal dust.
+Before assembly, clean the parts from dirt, oil and coal dust.